| |

 Easy Mini Fruit Pie Tarts

-• Egg Yolks - Gives the pastry cream richness and a velvety smooth texture.
+• Egg Yolks – Egg yolks give the pastry cream its silky texture, beautiful color, and rich flavor.

 How to Make Easy Mini Fruit Pie Tarts